Understanding Baton Rouge Personal Injury Law

 - Damages – Have you suffered an injury or damage?

-Was the incident, accident, or defect the fault of another person or company?
-When someone’s negligence or intentional acts cause an event, accident, or defect that person or company is responsible for the consequences of that negligent or intentional actions.
+Was the incident, accident or defect the fault of another person or company?
+When someone’s negligence or intentional acts cause an event, accident, or defect that person or company is responsible for the consequences of that negligent or intentional action.

 Liability is an essential element that must be proved in order for a person to have a claim.
 Determining who is at fault for an accident, incident or defect can be a difficult task.
-The Smith Shanklin Sosa Law Firm understands the complexities that may arise in all cases from car accidents to complex product defect litigation.
-We understand that in some cases there may be a need to hire experts in different fields to help prove that a person or company is responsible for the accident, incident, or defect at the center of your case.
-Our firm has sought the help of various experts in different fields of expertise, including but not limited to, ergonomics, accident reconstruction, data recording devices, fire cause and origin, metallurgist, etc. John, Loren, and Alicia have helped thousands of clients find justice for the wrongs of others.
+The Smith Shanklin Sosa, LLC law firm understands the complexities that may arise in all cases from car accidents to complex product defect litigation.
+We understand that in some cases there may be a need to hire experts in different fields to help prove that a person or company is responsible for the accident, incident or defect at the center of your case.
+Our firm has sought the help of various experts in different fields of expertise, including but not limited to ergonomics, accident reconstruction, data recording devices, fire cause and origin, metallurgist, etc. John, Loren and Alicia have helped thousands of clients find justice for the wrongs of others.

 “Masters…are answerable for the damage occasioned by their servants…in their exercise of the functions in which they are employed.”
 La.
 Civ.
 Code art.
 2320.

 Therefore, an employer may be vicariously liable for the actions of their employees.
 In other words, if an employee of a company causes an injury to another person, the company may be found liable for the employees’ actions.
 It is important to investigate early whether the person at fault was employed and performing actions related to that employment at the time of the incident, accident, and/or occurrence at issue.
-The Smith Shanklin Sosa Law Firm understands the elements needed to prove that an employer is liable for the actions of their employees.
+The Smith Shanklin Sosa, LLC law firm understands the elements needed to prove that an employer is liable for the actions of their employees.

 Has the conduct of the other person and/or company caused the victim’s damages?
 The liable person’s actions must cause the damage and/or injury a person suffered in order for the person to recover.
 The causal link between the person and/or company’s conduct and our client’s injuries and damages may be difficult to prove.
 Our firm is dedicated to preserving evidence in every case that will help prove that our client’s injuries are a result of the liable person’s actions.

-The Smith Shanklin Sosa Law Firm understands the complexity that exists when proving that damages were caused by the actions at issue.
+The Smith Shanklin Sosa, LLC law firm understands the complexity that exists when proving that damages were caused by the actions at issue.
 Difficulties arise when a client is faced with multiple people responsible for multiple acts that have caused multiple damages.
 It is important to hire a firm that has the experience to navigate through complex issues.
-The Smith Shanklin Sosa Law Firm understands the complexity of this element and from the beginning of every case we prepare the case for litigation.
+The Smith Shanklin Sosa, LLC law firm understands the complexity of this element and from the beginning of every case we prepare the case for litigation.
 Our firm has enlisted the help of many experts in a wide range of expertise to aid in proving the causal link between the defendant’s actions and our client’s injuries.
 We are constantly investigating and gathering information that will be essential to proving that each action by the liable party has caused each damage suffered by our client.

 Are there injuries or damages?
 Some damages are immediately apparent and others may take time to reveal themselves.
 The injury and/or damage warrants recovery.
 If there is liability but no damages or injuries there is no recovery.
 A person may be responsible (liable) for a negligent act or intentional act, but if there is no damage or injury, there is no recovery.
 Our firm is committed to proving all damages that our clients suffer.